salmakobri/salmakobri/README.md

-Hi there 👋
+### Hi there 👋 I'm Salma!

-My name is Salma, I'm a tech student learning how to code.
+🎓 I'm a tech student learning how to code

-- 🌱 I’m currently learning web development
-- 🤔 I’m looking for help with Cyber security
+🌱 Currently learning **web development** (HTML, CSS, JavaScript)

+🔍 Exploring **cybersecurity** fundamentals — always open to learning more

+💡 Working on my second small web projects

-- 📫 How to reach me: salma.kobri.intern@gmail.com
+📫 How to reach me: sallycoding6@gmail.com

+⭐️ Thanks for stopping by my profile!